kjameer0/yabc-site/README.md

 As a general rule, pages are styled with flex layout, keeping sections centered in the main tag.

 ## Email
 In the contact pages and information request page, HeroTofu is used to submit messages to their proper destination.
 The useContactForm hook form HeroTofu in the Contact Form page accomplishes the form post action for all forms.
 The HeroTofu API endpoints are stored in Contentful.
+The site admin should have a HeroTofu login info.
+If not a new account cna be made and the endpoints can be changed on Contentful to send forms to the intended email address.

 ## Navigation
 There are two nav bars, changes to navigation/routing should be reflected in both.
 Make sure that the JSX from one matches the other in structure for the routes, because they are not generalized.
 Adjustments have to be transported deliberately.

+## Adjusting content

+### Pages
-So creating a new pages means:
+Creating a new pages means:
 1. Creating component with index.ts, PageName.tsx, StyledPageName.tsx
 2. Adding route to router in main.tsx
 3. Adding route where it's supposed to go in both Drawer.tsx and SideNavBar.tsx
 4. add sub anchors to utils-NavBar.tsx
+5. Creating an instance of a Page on Contentful.
+6. Filling in page with content and copying it's entry id after publishing it.
+7. Adding a new folder in assets/build-assets with the pages name in camelCase
+8. going to data/prebuild-script.ts and using the writePageData function to pass it's text data to <pageName>Data and its assets to its build-asset sub-folder
+9. Running npm load-cms-json to download assets and images
+10. Going into utils/apiHooks and adding the name of the assets folder for the page and its route into the switch statement in createPageImgObj
+11. Importing .json text content
+12. Importing useImportImages and using the folder name where the images reside as the parameter when you call the function
+13. The sectionObj can be destructured from the json import
+14. The imgOb and loading state can be destructured from the useImportImages call
+15. make sure you add the new page to the readme list of pages with its URL